Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 However, while Target Test Prep doesn’t offer hardcopy prep books like many others, their digital text lessons are great.

 These are at the heart of their “missions” and are a great resource.
-They are clearly written, concise and do a great job covering tough GMAT Focus topics.
+They are clearly written, concise and do a great job covering tough GMAT topics.

 Plus, because they are digital, you can color code certain passages and drop in notes.
 So though there is no comprehensive hardcopy prep book, we were fans of their digital lessons.